gvwilson/sensibleadventures/maddy-roo/old.md

 Maddy squeezed her shoulder.
-"Yeah, but at least we're somewhere clean and dry and there aren't any tentacle things trying to grab us.
+"Yeah, but at least we're somewhere clean and dry and there isn't some kind of tentacle thing trying to grab us.
 Why don't you go find us somewhere to lie down?
 I need to talk to Dockety for a moment."

-The younger roo yawned and nodded.
+The younger roo nodded and left, her tail dragging tiredly behind her.
 "You aright?"
-Maddy asked Dockety tentatively once Sindy was out of earshot.
+Maddy asked Dockety tentatively.

 The bot's lenses rotated.
-"It would have been more consistent with protocol for that one to offer recharging capacity," it said neutrally.
+"It would have been more consistent with protocol for that one to volunteer recharging capacity," it said neutrally.
 "But this one can see several compatible ports.
 It will take approximately four hours to---"

 "Maddy!
 Maddy!"
-Sindy hurried back, eyes wide.
+Sindy came hopping back, her eyes wide.
 "You gotta come see this.
 You gotta come!"
-She grabbed her sister's sleeve and tugged on it urgently.
+She grabbed her sister's sleeve and pulled her away urgently.

 *I knew it was too good to be true,*
 Maddy thought a few moments later, staring through heavy double-paned glass at what had once been a laboratory of some kind.
-A cloudy patch in the middle of the glass showed where someone had tried to melt it or dissolve it with acid.
+A cloudy patch in the middle of the glass showed where someone had tried to melt through it, or maybe to dissolve it with acid.
 The four skeletons---no, there were five, she realized distantly---showed that whatever the room's occupants had tried hadn't worked.
 Neither, apparently, had setting a fire: